Clubs & Organizations

 Financial Leadership Society (FLS) promotes professional growth and service activities and purposes to prepare students for the recruiting process and membership in Beta Alpha Psi.

-The Investment Club is a student-run organization that provides a practical way for students to enhance their knowledge and awareness of the equity markets.
-The Investment Club is funded by Birmingham-based investment bank Sterne Agee Group, Inc. and competes with other schools in the southeast to produce the largest investment gains during the fall and spring semesters.
+The Auburn Student Investment Fund is a student-run organization that provides a practical way for students to enhance their knowledge and awareness of the equity markets.
+The Auburn Student Investment Fund is funded by Birmingham-based investment bank Sterne Agee Group, Inc. and competes with other schools in the southeast to produce the largest investment gains during the fall and spring semesters.
 A portion of the gains are donated to the Harbert College of Business at the end of the competition.
-The Investment Club is open to any student at Auburn University with any level of experience.
+The Auburn Student Investment Fund is open to any student at Auburn University with any level of experience.

 Financial Management Association National Honor Society